Is one of your goals to stop buying clothes that you never wear? If so, I’ve got some tips that will help!

 There’s no denying that TV, magazines and social media can also influence us.
 When you see your favourite Instagrammer wearing a gorgeous dress and drinking cocktails by the pool, sometimes it’s hard not to buy into the fantasy.
 You want the dress because you want the life they’re portraying—even if it doesn’t suit your personal style.

-Retailers try to influence you by creating a similar fantasy in stores too.
+Retailers also try to influence you by creating an in-store fantasy.
 Everything from the music they play to the shop displays—or even how a store smells—is carefully curated.

 How to Stop Buying Clothes You Never Wear